rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 # Version History

+* 2.1.0 - New action Close Investigations in Bulk
 * 2.0.1 - Fix issue where long-running queries could crash the plugin
 * 2.0.0 - Refactor and split Advanced Query into two new actions Advanced Query on Log and Advanced Query on Log Set
 * 1.5.0 - New actions Get a Log and Get All Logs